rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - For each project, create a Stackdriver account.
 In each project, create a service account for that project and grant it the role of Stackdriver Account Editor in all other projects.

-- Configure a single Stackdriver account, and link all projects to the same account. _**Most Voted_**
+- Configure a single Stackdriver account, and link all projects to the same account. _**Correct Option_**

 - Configure a single Stackdriver account for one of the projects.
 In Stackdriver, create a Group and add the other project names as criteria for that Group.